Scot Walker '90 June 18, 2020 9:26 AM updated: August 3, 2020 4:28 PM

 A Texas A&M former student is organizing a series of weekly online panel discussions for Aggies, with the goal of increasing understanding.

-Ken Robinson ’93 of Grand Prairie, Texas, conceived the event and will serve as host and moderator.
+Ken Robinson ’93 of Grand Prairie, Texas, conceived the event and will serve as host.
 He said the discussions are primarily intended for non-black Aggies who are "seeking to understand the Black Experience in America and Texas A&M."

 Each episode of Aggie Conversations is recorded, and the recordings are made available for on-demand viewing: